-Common Sense, it's one of the most important things to keep in mind and practice when on the slopes.
+Protect yourself, protect others.
+With common sense and the seven points of Your Responsibility Code, you can have a safer day on the slopes.
 The National Ski Areas Association (NSAA) believes education, helmet use, respect and common sense are very important when cruising down the mountain.
 NSAA developed Your Responsibility Code to help skiers and boarders be aware that there are elements of risk in snowsports that common sense and personal awareness can help reduce.

 Seven Points to Your Responsibility Code